 Section Styles full-width

-Christine Platt is a multi-hyphenate, multi-genre author whose work centers the journey of personal liberation—inviting readers to examine, release, & reimagine the narratives that shape their lives.
+Christine Platt is a multi-hyphenate, multi-genre author whose work centers the journeys of personal and collective liberation—inviting individuals and organizations to examine, release, and reimagine the narratives that shape our lives.

 When people think of minimalism, they imagine white walls, Scandinavian furniture, and no more than 100 things—all of which must spark joy.
 But with this emphasis on aesthetics, we lose track of the true potential of adopting a minimalist mindset, that the notion of “less” is a choice.
 It is an option that is intricately connected to finding freedom from a life of overwhelm.
 And that freedom is more than a feeling.
 It is a mindset that we must embrace and embody day by day, moment by moment.
 Freedom, Platt maintains, is determined by our choices.
 How we choose to spend our time.
 How we choose to expend our energy.
 What and who we choose to prioritize.
 What and who we choose to bear as our responsibilities.
 What and who we deem deserving of our resources—physically, emotionally, mentally, socially, intellectually, and monetarily.
 Finding freedom from a life of overwhelm requires us to do the exact opposite of what we have been taught and told to do: we must choose ourselves over the profit and pleasure of others.

-Forget the aesthetics of mainstream minimalism and discover a life of authenticity and intention with this “warm, engaging guide” (Laura Fenton, author of The Little Book of Small Living) to living with less…your way.
+Forget the aesthetics of mainstream minimalism and discover a life of authenticity and intention.

 In The Afrominimalist’s Guide to Living with Less, Christine gets right to the heart of how childhood experiences and expectations manifest in adulthood, the delicate dance between needs and wants, and the complicated weight of familial and societal pressures.
 A far cry from Konmaried closets, capsule wardrobes, and conspicuous consumption, Christine’s brand of “living with less” is more than a decluttering regimen.
 “By detailing her own maximalist-to-minimalist transformation, Platt puts readers at ease” (The Washington Post) and presents a radical revisioning of minimalism, one that celebrates the importance of history and heritage, and gives you permission to make space for what really matters…your way.